Marshall-mk/MedLibs/README.md

 # MedLibs
-A decently comprehensive list of python libraries that are used for healthcare data analysis.
+## A decently comprehensive list of python libraries used for healthcare data analysis.

 ## [NumPy](https://numpy.org/doc/)
 A Numerical computing library for handling large, multi-dimensional arrays and mathematical functions.